moonstar-x/discord-music-24-7/README.md

 The music that is played is stored in the `queue.txt` inside the `data` folder.
 You can add the music you want the bot to play in this file.
 Any links must begin with `https://` or `http://`.

-Additionally, you can play local music by inserting `.mp3` or `.m4a` files inside the `data/local-music` folder.
+Additionally, you can play local music by inserting `.mp3`, `.opus` or or `.m4a` files inside the `data/local-music` folder.
 Make sure the files are properly ID3 tagged so the bot can get the artist and song name from the metadata.

 ## Supported URLs